zlliang/essaysense/README.md

 # Requirements

 Python 3.5+ and TensorFlow 1.4.1+ are required to run this project.
-You can install all the dependencies by `pip3 install -r requirements.txt`
+You can install all the dependencies by `pip3 install -r requirements.txt`.

 # Usage